micoloth/Ket/README.md

  - Contrary to almost all mainstream functional languages, in Ketlang (and in the whole Ket system, as a matter of fact), the normal form of functions is Uncurried.
 That is, they always take a product of multiple arguments and return a value, not a single arg and return another lambda.
 In my opinion, the Curried style is one of the main obstacles to a wider adoption of functional style, because that’s just not how people think.

 In the Ket internals, this is taken even further: everything that is used inside a function is one of its parameters.
 So closure- like syntax like `a=3; {x+a}` is not a native ket program.
-I actually consider this one of Ket’s best features, allowing for its nice modularity and incrementality.
+This is actually one of Ket’s distinctive features, allowing for its nice modularity and incrementality.
 But, ketlang supports this syntax ofc.

  - To make that syntax work, and also to make the most out of a piping syntax, partial application is crucial of course: this is because you want to write a data transformation like a tidy single chain of operations (along which, say, your object is mostly type stable), but every transformation wants secondary arg/ parameters/etc. the tidy way to write it is via partial application.\